viswa2/DevOps/aws-fundamentals/README.md

 In the following, match each part of the application to the correct VPC component.

 ![VPC-Component](https://github.com/viswa2/devops/assets/34201574/c4ea93f0-5a8c-4ea3-a251-0a4cc134f4ae)

+## AWS Transit Gateway ##

+AWS Transit Gateway connects Amazon Virtual Private Clouds (Amazon VPC) and on-premises networks through a central hub.
+This simplifies your network and puts an end to complex peering relationships.
+It acts as a cloud router – each new connection is only made once.
+As you expand globally, inter-Region peering connects AWS Transit Gateways using the AWS global network.
+Your data is automatically encrypted and never travels over the public internet.

 ## Domain Name System (DNS) ##